SavingTool/hmrc-income-tax/README.md

 There are 5 main APIs:

-- `calculatePersonalAllowance({ taxYear?: TaxYear, taxableAnnualIncome: number })`: calculates an individual's personal allowance for a tax year, single amount.
+- `calculatePersonalAllowance({ taxYear?: TaxYear, country?: Country, taxableAnnualIncome: number })`: calculates an individual's personal allowance for a tax year, single amount.
-- `calculateIncomeTax({ taxYear?: TaxYear, personalAllowance: number, taxableAnnualIncome: number })`: calculates the income tax due in a tax year on an individual's taxable income, broken down into the 3 bands (basic, higher, additional)
+- `calculateIncomeTax({ taxYear?: TaxYear, country?: Country, personalAllowance: number, taxableAnnualIncome: number })`: calculates the income tax due in a tax year on an individual's taxable income, broken down into the 3 bands (basic, higher, additional)
-- `calculateEmployeeNationalInsurance({ taxYear?: TaxYear, taxableAnnualIncome: number })`: calculates the national insurance contributions due in a tax year on an individual's taxable income, single amount.
+- `calculateEmployeeNationalInsurance({ taxYear?: TaxYear, country?: Country, taxableAnnualIncome: number })`: calculates the national insurance contributions due in a tax year on an individual's taxable income, single amount.
 Note: only supports class 1, category A
-- `calculateStudentLoanRepayments({ taxYear?: TaxYear, taxableAnnualIncome: number, studentLoanPlanNo: number })`: calculates the student loan repayments due in a tax year on an individual's taxable income, single amount. `studentLoanPlanNo` can be `1`, `2`, `4`, `5` or `postgrad`.
+- `calculateStudentLoanRepayments({ taxYear?: TaxYear, country?: Country, taxableAnnualIncome: number, studentLoanPlanNo: number })`: calculates the student loan repayments due in a tax year on an individual's taxable income, single amount. `studentLoanPlanNo` can be `1`, `2`, `4`, `5` or `postgrad`.
-- `getHmrcRates({ taxYear?: TaxYear })`: returns an underlying static set of HMRC rates for a given tax year.
+- `getHmrcRates({ taxYear?: TaxYear, country?: Country })`: returns an underlying static set of HMRC rates for a given tax year.
 This is useful for doing your own arbitrary calculations.

 All APIs return raw amounts and there is no formatting or display functionality.

+`country` is an optional input for all APIs: `"England/NI/Wales" | "Scotland"`.
+If not provided, the default is `"England/NI/Wales"`.

 Note that `taxYear` is an optional input to select which tax year rates should be used (default is "2023/24").